-This report includes crime, arrests, and referral statistics reported to UNLPD, campus security authorities (CSAs), and/ or local law enforcement agencies surrounding University of Nebraska-Lincoln campuses and off-campus locations.
-In addition to campus crime statistics, the report also includes university policies and procedures concerning alcohol, drugs, sexual assault, and general safety on the University of Nebraska-Lincoln campus.
-It also provides a multitude of policy statements regarding safety, as well as resources available to the campus community.
-The report's goal is to provide comprehensive information on the safety of UNL's campus and allow the campus community and public to be aware of what UNL and the UNL Police Department are doing to ensure everyone's security and health.
+This report includes crime, arrest, and referral statistics reported to UNLPD, campus security authorities (CSAs), and/or local law enforcement agencies surrounding the University of Nebraska-Lincoln campuses and off-campus locations.
+This report includes university policies and procedures concerning alcohol, drugs, sexual assault, and general safety on the University of Nebraska-Lincoln campus.
+Additionally, this report is intended to inform the campus of the safety services, programs, and resources available to help promote a safe campus environment.

 Your safety is a priority, and UNLPD is committed to providing excellence in public safety while promoting an inclusive campus environment.
-Please take a few moments to review the important information in this report, which describes the university's efforts in the area of campus safety and security.
-Also, please visit the UNLPD website at https://police.unl.edu/ for additional information about our services and the department.
+Please take a few moments to review the important information in this report, which describes the university's efforts in the areas of campus safety and security.
+Please visit the UNLPD website at https://police.unl.edu/ for additional information about our services and the department.

-I welcome your concerns, suggestions, and ideas on working together to make our campus the safest place to learn, work, and live.
+On behalf of the UNLPD, thank you for taking the time to read this report.
+We welcome your concerns, suggestions, and ideas on working together to make our campus the safest place to learn, work, and live.